noursecode/Lucee-CFML-Boilerplate/README.md

 6. How to validate forms.

-7. How to use a slide-out model for forms or navigation.
+7. How to use a slide-out modal for forms or navigation.

 ## How is deployed?